opentoys/canvas/README.md

 Whereas the Javascript API uses a context that all draw calls go to, here all draw calls are directly on the canvas type.
 The other difference is that here setters are used instead of properties for things like fonts and line width.

-## OpenGL backend

-The OpenGL backend is intended to provide decent performance.
-Obviously it will not be able to rival hand coded OpenGL for a given purpose, but for many purposes it will be enough.
-It can also be combined with hand coded OpenGL.

 ## Software backend

 The software backend can also be used if no OpenGL context is available.
 It will render into a standard Go RGBA image.

 There is experimental MSAA anti-aliasing, but it doesn't fully work properly yet.
 The best option for anti-aliasing currently is to render to a larger image and then scale it down.

-## SDL/GLFW convenience packages

-The sdlcanvas and glfwcanvas subpackages provide a very simple way to get started with just a few lines of code.
-As the names imply they are based on the SDL library and the GLFW library respectively.
-They create a window for you and give you a canvas to draw with.

-# OS support

-Both the OpenGL and software backends work on the following operating systems:

-- Linux
-- Windows
-- macOS
-- Android
-- iOS

-Using gomobile to build a full Go app using ```gomobile build``` now works by using an offscreen texture to render to and then rendering that to the screen.
-See the example in examples/gomobile.
-The offscreen texture is necessary since gomobile automatically creates a GL context without a stencil buffer, which this library requires.

 # Example